YuyangXueEd/Working-with-MRI-Data-in-Python/sMRI/README.md

 The primary goals are to:
 * Understand the basics of structural MR image acquisition
 * Familiarize yourself with structural MR image (pre)processing pipelines
-* Perform and visualize group-level neuronatomical analyses
+* Perform and visualize group-level neuroanatomical analyses

 Things to keep in mind: